numerical-mooc/numerical-mooc/README.md

-#Practical Numerical Methods in Python
+﻿#Practical Numerical Methods in Python

 A multi-campus, connected course (plus MOOC) on numerical methods for differential equations in science and engineering.
 Collaboratively developed by:
 - Lorena A. Barba, George Washington University, USA